nptnc/HourSocket/README.md

 ## Setup

+### Don't wanna do all the fancy setup stuff?
+just download the client script and run it when you're in hours and spawned in, it'll automatically connect to the public server!

 ### Server
 1. download latest python!!! (was written in 3.11)
 2. download server under server directory in this repo